PastaAdventures/shopify-image-monitor-discord/README.md

 ## Features

-- Track changes in images for any Shopify site or collection
+- Monitor for new product images for any Shopify site or collection
 - Sends notifications to a specified Discord channel.
-- Fully configurable to track as many or as sites/collections as desired.
+- Fully configurable to track as many sites/collections as desired.

 ## Bot commands